 MESM 2023 Group Project

 Submitting a Proposal

-Non-profit organization, public agencies, companies, and individuals are invited to submit proposals for future Master's thesis projects and become a project client.
+Non-profit organization, public agencies, companies, and individuals are invited to submit proposals for future thesis and capstone projects and become a project client.
 Over the years, project clients have received outstanding work at industry-level quality from Bren School students in pursuit of solving an environmental problem.
-Bren has created a comprehensive guide to submitting a successful proposal for a project, including the RFP, proposal requirements, deadline, format, and project timeline.

 Bren has created comprehensive guides to submitting a successful project proposal for either of our master's programs: Master of Environmental Data Science (MEDS) and Master of Environmental Science and Management (MESM).
 Please refer to our Request For Proposal information pages for both programs, which include details about proposal requirements, deadlines, format, and project timelines.